 In Laika movies, fixed puppets have long been the main means of presentation, but visual effects technology has played a crucial role for many years.
 In animation, visual effects teams are involved from the start, working with puppet makers to ensure that their digitally created characters are consistent with real roles.
 In post-production, the team also retouched, for example, cleaning the lines between the puppet eyelids and the mask to make the character more humane.
 In addition to the special visual effects of natural elements such as water and smoke, Missing Link also has CG characters and scenes, such as a team of majestic guards or Himalayan ice bridges.
 Let's enjoy the highlights of the film behind the scenes.

 Missing Link premiered in the US on April 12.
 The film's sophisticated production and legendary stories, have inspired countless people to yearn for nature, looking forward to onscreen in China!

-Next: How Does Maya Bring Arnold To Render Transparent Textures?
+Previous: How Does Maya Make Arnold Render Transparent Textures (Tutorial Step by Step)

 Next: Why V-Ray Render is Black in SketchUp And How To Fix it？